BiPFT: Binary Pre-trained Foundation Transformer with Low-rank Estimation of Binarization Residual Polynomials: Experiments

 \textbf{Performance of BiPFT-B.} We report the performance of BiPFT-B in Table \ref{glue}.
 With the estimation of binarization residual polynomials, BiPFT-B further improves 1.6\% average performance compared with BiPFT-A. This indicates a large amount of pretraining data helps BNNs learn how to binarization in downstream.
 In total, the binary pretrained foundation model exceeds 15.4\% average performance compared with baseline, which narrows 57.2\% performance gap from the binary baseline to the FP BERT.
 In the setting of 2-bit activations, we also observe higger performance.

 In RTE, MRPC and STS-B datasets, there are 2.5k, 3.7k and 7k data respectively and they are relatively small datasets in GLUE.
-We observe BiPFT-B has more significant improvements than relatively big subsets, which are 9.1\%, 5.9\% and 61.7\% in RTE, MRPC and STS-B. Even if compared with distilled baseline$^{*}$, BiPFT-B surpasses 9.4\%, 0.2\% and 27.1\% on average respectively.
+We observe BiPFT-B has more significant improvements than relatively big subsets, which are 9.1\%, 5.9\% and 60.5\% in RTE, MRPC and STS-B. Even if compared with distilled baseline$^{*}$, BiPFT-B surpasses 9.4\%, 0.2\% and 26.8\% on average respectively.
 This indicates knowledge distillation is hard to make up the performance drop caused by the missing binary pretrained foundation models, in small downstream datasets.

 \textbf{Efficiency analysis.} In Table \ref{glue}, we compare operations and memory usage between FP and low-bit models.
 Compared with FP BERTs in base size, BiPFTs-B saves 56$\times$ operations and 28$\times$ memory for the 1-bit activations, while saves 28$\times$ operations and 28$\times$ memory for 2-bit activations.
-For BiPFT$_\text{1-1-1}$, there are 0.4 G equivalent float operations and can be accessible for most mobile phones.

-\textbf{Robustness analysis of binary transformers.} We select three small datasets, RTE, MRPC, STS-B and further analyze robustness in different training settings.
+\textbf{Robustness analysis of binary transformers.} We select three datasets, RTE, MRPC, STS-B and analyze robustness in different training settings.
+In Fig. \ref{fig1} and \ref{fig2}, we evaluate STS-B by the average of Pearson and Spearman correlation.
 In Fig. \ref{fig1}, we compare BiPFT-A and baseline models in different batchsize settings to evaluate the robustness of pretraining in different batchsizes.
 In Fig. \ref{fig2}, we compare BiPFT-A and baselines in different learning rate settings to evaluate the robustness of pretraining in different learning rates.
-More detailed results are shown in Appendix B.
+More detailed results are shown in Appendix B of our extended version \cite{xing2023bipft}.